easy-wi/page/docs/en/installation/image-server.md

 To provide your own image server, we need:

-- An Rsync Server in Deamon Mode
+- An Rsync Server in Daemon Mode
 - A writing User
 - A reading User in the same Group